 Scripts are not allowed to execute for longer than four seconds.
 If this limit is transgressed, the interpreter returns an error, which it of course is possible to trap, analyse or possibly ignore.
-The reason for this is that the script blocks the server during this time.
-If you don't mind blocking the server, it is possible to set a longer execution time limit in the Pike script module.

 When the script is running it blocks the server, i.e. nothing else is done during this time.